 Maintenance

 Regular checks and maintenance are essential to keep school gates and barriers safe for all staff and students.
 Service at least every six months (more if usage is heavy) by a suitably qualified installer.
-This aligns with sector guidance and keeps you ahead of term-time faults.
+This aligns with sector guidance and keeps you ahead of any faults.
+Even a correctly installed gate needs routine checks as force limits, sensor alignment and environmental factors can change over time.

 Choosing the right gate for your site